Intlo Illalu Vantintlo Priyuralu: Plot

-State of being childless haunts Sriram (Venkatesh) and Sita (Soundarya), a couple with trustworthy characters.
-After Sriram's desperate father (Kota Srinivasa Rao) pursues him and Sita to visit a doctor for the child, they reluctantly visit Dr. Amaram (AVS).
-Shockingly, Sriram perceives that Sita is childless but lies to the latter and his father that he has shortcomings rather.
+Being childless haunts Sriram and Sita, a couple with trustworthy characters.
+After Sriram's desperate father pursues him and Sita to visit a doctor to help them conceive a child, they reluctantly visit Dr. Amaram.
+Sriram perceives that Sita cannot have childless but lies to the latter and his father that he has shortcomings rather.
 Eventually, Sriram's father discovers the truth and asks him to marry for a second time.
-To escape temporarily, Sriram decides to marry once he returns after his business trip from Nepal to which Sriram's father agrees and the whole scenario is kept unaware to Sita.
-In Nepal, Sriram comes across Manisha (Vineetha) and due to the mistake of his friend Giri (Brahmanandam), Sriram ends up getting married to her.
+To escape temporarily, Sriram decides to marry once he returns after his business trip from Nepal to which Sriram's father agrees and the whole scenario is kept hidden from Sita.
+In Nepal, Sriram comes across Manisha and due to the mistake of his friend Giri, Sriram ends up marrying her.

-After learning that Sriram is married, Manisha becomes sad but comes to terms with it and lies to the monks of her religion that she left her husband and he has no-fault.
+After learning that Sriram is married, Manisha becomes sad but comes to terms with it and lies to the monks of her religion that she left her husband and he has no fault.
 As per traditions, Manisha is to be punished by shaving her head and she had to leave the rest of her life as a widow while Sriram is asked to leave the place.
 However, he learns about Manisha's impending punishment, regrets it, and realizes that she truly loves him.
 He accepts her and returns to India in hope of telling his father, the truth but to his surprise, Sriram's father changes his mind as he realized that no one could fulfill the role of daughter-in-law as Sita has been doing and they hide the truth.
 After three months, Sriram learns that Manisha is pregnant with his child and brings her to India to stay in Giri's house.
 She gives birth to a boy but Sriram and Manisha mutually decide to lie that the boy is an orphan so that he could be adopted by Sriram and Sita and raised with all the riches.